ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 these entities might need an arrangement similar to that between server and relay for managing denial of service; see {{dos}}.
-Moreover, the Oblivious Gateway Resource SHOULD apply some form of allowlist to ensure that the Oblivious Gateway Resource is not misused as a relay for HTTP messages to arbitrary Target Resources.
+Moreover, the Oblivious Gateway Resource SHOULD apply some form of allowlist to ensure that the Oblivious Gateway Resource is not misused as a relay for HTTP messages to an arbitrary Target Resource.

 Non-secure requests - such as those with the "http" scheme as opposed to the "https" scheme - SHOULD NOT be used if the Oblivious Gateway and Target